-\subsubsection{Random graphs with fixed degree sequence}
+\subsection{Random graphs with fixed degree sequence}

-In the special case in which $N_{i,j} = 1$ for all $(i,j)$, the support $\mathcal{S}_n$ reduces to the set $\mathcal{G}_n := \{ 0,1\}^{n \choose 2}$, which encodes all undirected simple graphs on $n$ nodes: for any $x \in \mathcal{G}_n$, the corresponding graph has an edge between nodes $i$ and $j$, with $i < j$, if and only if $x_{i,j} = 1$.
-In this case the beta model yields a class of distributions for random undirected simple graphs on $n$ nodes, where the edges are mutually independent Bernoulli random variables with probabilities of success $\{ p_{i,j}, i < j\}$ satisfying \eqref{eq:pij}.
-Then, by \eqref{eq:suff.stat}, the $i$-th minimal sufficient statistic $d_i$ is the {\it degree} of node $i$, i.e. the number of nodes adjacent to $i$, and the vector $d(x)$ of sufficient statistics is the {\it degree sequence} of the observed graph $x$.
-This precisely the version of the beta model studied by \cite{CDS:10}.
+When $N_{i,j} = 1$ for all $(i,j)$, the support $\mathcal{S}_n$ reduces to the set $\mathcal{G}_n:= \{ 0,1\}^{n \choose2}$, which encodes all undirected simple graphs on $n$ nodes: for any $x \in \mathcal{G}_n$, the corresponding graph has an edge between nodes $i$ and $j$, with $i < j$, if and only if $x_{i,j} = 1$.
+In this case, the $\beta$-model yields a class of distributions for random undirected simple graphs on $n$ nodes, where the edges are mutually independent Bernoulli random variables with probabilities of success $\{ p_{i,j}, i < j\}$ satisfying (\ref{eqpij}).
+Then, by (\ref{eqsuffstat}), the $i$th minimal sufficient statistic $d_i$ is the \textit{degree} of node $i$, that is, the number of nodes adjacent to $i$, and the vector $d(x)$ of sufficient statistics is the \textit{degree sequence} of the observed graph $x$.
+This is the version of the $\beta$-model studied by \citet{CDS10}.